civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 44

-  **(1)** When the Minister refers an impact assessment of a designated project that includes activities regulated under the `Nuclear Safety and Control Act` to a review panel, the Minister must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — establish the panel's terms of reference and appoint the chairperson and at least two other members.
+  **(1)** When the Minister refers an impact assessment of a designated project that includes activities regulated under the `Nuclear Safety and Control Act` to a review panel, the Minister must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — establish the panel's terms of reference in consultation with the President of the Canadian Nuclear Safety Commission and the Agency must, within the same period, appoint the chairperson and at least two other members.

   **(2)** The persons appointed to the review panel under subsection (1) must be unbiased and free from any conflict of interest relative to the designated project and must have knowledge or experience relevant to the designated project's anticipated effects or have knowledge of the interests and concerns of the Indigenous peoples of Canada that are relevant to the assessment.

-  **(3)** At least one of the persons appointed under paragraph (1) must be appointed from a roster established under paragraph `50`(b), on the recommendation of the President of the Canadian Nuclear Safety Commission and in consultation with the Minister of Natural Resources or the member of the Queen's Privy Council for Canada that the Governor in Council designates as the Minister for the purposes of the `Nuclear Safety and Control Act`.
+  **(3)** At least one of the persons appointed under paragraph (1) must be appointed from a roster established under paragraph `50`(b), on the recommendation of the President of the Canadian Nuclear Safety Commission.

-  **(4)** The chairperson must not be appointed from the roster and the persons appointed from the roster must not constitute a majority of the members of the panel.
+  **(4)** The persons appointed from the roster must not constitute a majority of the members of the panel.

 ### Section 45